Derivatives of Parsing Expression Grammars: Parsing expression grammars

-The essential idea of packrat parsing, introduced by Ford in \cite{For02}, is to memoize the calls to the nonterminal functions from the na\"{i}ve implementation.
-If repetition expressions are treated as syntactic sugar for an anonymous nonterminal (as described above) all grammar constructs except for nonterminals can be parsed in time linear in their size; since the size of constructs in the grammar is a constant, these expressions can be parsed in constant time.
-Furthermore, once a nonterminal has been evaluated at a position it can also be parsed in constant time by reading the result from the memoization table.
-For any well-formed grammar, a nonterminal will not recursively call itself at the same location in the input string; this means that once any recursively-called subsidiary nonterminals are parsed a nonterminal can be parsed in constant time.
-Since there are a constant number of nonterminals which may be parsed no more than once for each position in the input string, this algorithm takes linear time.
-If the string parameters from Table~\ref{expr-table} are stored as indices or pointers into the input string, each memoization table entry contains the name of a rule, the index at which it was parsed, and the resulting $\match$ or $\fail$ and end index, and takes constant space.
-Since there is at most one entry per grammar rule per string index, this table takes linear space.
+The essential idea of packrat parsing, introduced by Ford \cite{For02}, is to memoize calls to nonterminal functions in the recursive descent algorithm.
+If repetition expressions are treated as syntactic sugar for an anonymous nonterminal as described above, all parsing expressions except for nonterminal invocations can be parsed in time proportional to their number of subexpressions, a constant.
+Once a nonterminal has been evaluated at a position it can be parsed in constant time by reading the result from the memoization table.
+In any well-formed grammar, nonterminals do not left-recursively invoke themselves, and so may be parsed in constant time after parsing of all subsidiary nonterminals.
+Since there are a constant number of nonterminals, which may be parsed no more than once for each position in the input, this algorithm takes linear time, using linear space to store the memoization entries for each nonterminal at each index.